Kotlin/KEEP/proposals/definitely-non-nullable-types.md

 ## Timeline

-The prototype is being worked on, and the feature is planned to be included under the `-language-version 1.7` or with `-XXLanguage:+DefinitelyNotNullTypeParameters` flag and enabled by default since Kotlin 1.7.
+The prototype is being worked on, and the feature is planned to be included under the `-language-version 1.7` or with `-XXLanguage:+DefinitelyNonNullableTypes` flag and enabled by default since Kotlin 1.7.